cedadev/cloudhands-ops/README.rst

 The safest way to ensure that Cloudhands is using the correct Python version and libraries is to use a `Python virtual environment (venv) <https://docs.python.org/3/library/venv.html>`_.

-To do this, run the following commands in the root directory of the `cloudhands-ops` directory:
+To do this, run the following commands in the root directory of the ``cloudhands-ops`` project:

 .. code:: bash